 The Spotted Lanternfly

-Yet another invasive insect imported from Asia, the spotted lanternfly (Lycorma delicatula), is likely to soon be present in Ohio.
+Yet another invasive insect imported from Asia, the spotted lanternfly (Lycorma delicatula), was documented in Jefferson County, Ohio by the Ohio Department of Agriculture in October 2020.
 Originally detected in Berks County, Pennsylvania in 2014 spotted lanternflies have been found in eight states (Delaware, Massachusetts, Maryland, New Jersey, New York, Pennsylvania, Virginia and West Virginia).

 SLF feeding results in oozing wounds on branches and leaves, accompanied by a foul odor.
 Trees can be killed in 2-4 years and are subject to attack by other pests or diseases.
 Healthy trees are usually able to withstand lite SLF damage, but populations can build quickly overwhelming individual trees.

-SLF is easily spread, as it can hitchhike by laying eggs on any flat surface facilitating rapid expansion of SLF populations, even across state lines.
+SLF is easily spread, as it can hitchhike by laying eggs on any flat surface facilitating rapid expansion of Spotted Lanternfly populations, even across state lines.
 Reports indicate that flat non-organic surfaces are more probable for egg mass transfer than on living plant material.

 In January, 2018 SLF was found in 1-square-mile area of a city in Virginia and just one year later is reported to have spread to a 6-square-mile area.
-It is impossible to predict when SLF will arrive in Ohio, but it is likely to be sooner rather than later based on its ability to spread rapidly.
+It is now a matter of time before the Spotted Lanternfly inevitably proliferates throughout the state and beyond in coming years.